brucestull/Django-REST-Tutorial/notes/change_django_project_directory_name.md

     1. Maybe click the "Django Admin" link to check functionality.

+1. Git `add`, `commit`, and `push`.

 1. User should now have a functioning Django project, ready for addition of specific project application needs.

-1. Continue on and add your own functionality.
+1. Let's deploy current version to Heroku first:
+    * LINK-TO-HEROKU-DEPLOYMENT-GUIDE

 ## Links
 * [README.md](../README.md)